Lee Jae-keun: 2024–25 season

 Lee began the season by winning silver at the 2024 South Korean ISU Junior Grand Prix Qualifiers and was given two Junior Grand Prix assignments as a result of this placement.
 Lee's first event on the Junior Grand Prix circuit was 2024 JGP Latvia where he won the silver medal after placing third in the short program and second in the free skate.
 He would subsequently go on to finish fourth at 2024 JGP China.

 In late November, Lee competed on the senior level at the annual South Korean Ranking Event, where he finished in fourth place.
 One month later, he placed sixth at the 2025 South Korean Championships.

 Selected to compete at the 2025 World Junior Championships in Debrecen, Hungary, Lee concluded the season with an eleventh-place finish at that event.

 2025–26 season

 In July, it was announced that Lee had made a coaching change and was now training under Chi Hyun-jung and Kim Jin-seo.
 The following month, Lee started the season by making his senior international debut at the 2025 CS Cranberry Cup International and finishing in tenth place.
+He went on to continue competing on the 2025–26 Challenger Series, Lee finished sixth at the 2025 CS Kinoshita Group Cup and seventh at the 2025 CS Nebelhorn Trophy.

+In November, he competed at the annual South Korean Ranking Competition, finishing in fifth place.
+Following the event, he was named to the 2026 Four Continents Championships.
+In January, Lee placed sixth at the 2026 South Korean Championships.